 All regular and special meetings of the Board shall be open to the public, but any person who disturbs good order may be required to leave.

-The Board of Trustees encourages all citizens of the District to express their ideas and concerns.
+During all regular meetings and board public hearings, The Board of Trustees encourages all citizens of the District to express their ideas and concerns on agenda items.
 The comments of the community will be given careful consideration.
 In the evaluation of such comments, the first priority will be District students and their educational program.
+Desired public input on agenda items shall not be regarding any subject matter that would compel the Board to enter into executive session.
+The Board shall make a determination as to whether or not the desired subject matter requested for public input is appropriate in relation to the Board's agenda and/or if a matter would require executive session.